Future of Work in 2022 and Beyond

-The age of automation will bring a lot of major changes in the world of work.
+The age of automation will bring a lot of significant changes in the world of work.

-A report from the McKinsey Global Institute, The future of work in America: People and places, today and tomorrow revealed some interesting details.
+A report from the McKinsey Global Institute, The future of work in America: People and places, today and tomorrow, revealed some exciting details.

 “What lies ahead is not a sudden robot takeover but a period of ongoing, and perhaps accelerated, change in how work is organized and the mix of jobs in the economy.”

-Automation will not be felt evenly across occupations or across industries.
-While some jobs will definitely suffer, many job roles will remain untouched.
+Automation will not be felt evenly across occupations or industries.
+While some jobs will suffer, many job roles will remain untouched.

 Findings from the report conclude that technical nature will be affected much sooner.

 On the other hand, work that requires a high degree of imagination, creativity, and innovative thinking is harder to automate.

 Computers are great at optimizing but not so great at, say, decision making, planning, and goal-setting.
 Naturally, imagination, innovation, and creativity will continue to reign in the business world.